-Any concerned person may initiate complaints about alleged violations of this code.
+Any concerned person may initiate complaints about alleged violations of the Code of Academic Ethics.
 Such complaints should be brought to the attention of an appropriate chairperson or dean, or to the appropriate Dean of the Faculties or his or her deputy; the Dean of Faculties shall provide for confidential representations regarding such violations.
 Charges of discriminatory practice may be referred also to the appropriate Affirmative Action Officer.